 The major rating agencies (Moody’s Investor Services, Standard & Poor’s and Fitch Ratings) have recognized IFC’s Preferred Creditor Status as an effective mitigant of country risk.
 IFC B Loans have been assigned a foreign currency rating equal to the borrower’s local currency rating by these rating agencies.

-S&P states in an article from November 2005 (page 7), "As IFC remains the lender of record on the books of the borrower, the expectation is that the borrowers will be able to purchase the foreign exchange to service their IFC loans (and consequently, the participants in those loans) during times of financial stress when exchange controls prohibit them from servicing foreign-currency loans from commercial lenders.
+S&P states in an article from November 2005 (PDF, page 7), "As IFC remains the lender of record on the books of the borrower, the expectation is that the borrowers will be able to purchase the foreign exchange to service their IFC loans (and consequently, the participants in those loans) during times of financial stress when exchange controls prohibit them from servicing foreign-currency loans from commercial lenders.
 This expectation is based on many years' experience and was met during the Republic of Argentina's latest financial difficulties".
-Additional information on Preferred Creditor Status of multilaterals can be found in an article from S&P called "How Preferred Creditor Support Enhances Ratings".
+Additional information on Preferred Creditor Status of multilaterals can be found in an article from S&P called "How Preferred Creditor Support Enhances Ratings (PDF)".

 As a result of the rating agencies' recognition of IFC's Preferred Creditor Status, several IFC B Loans have been rated above the foreign currency rating of the country (the "sovereign ceiling").